OpenNFT/OpenNFT/docs/troubleshooting.rst

 Error when loading DICOM files
 ++++++++++++++++++++++++++++++

-There is a known bug in the current implementation of MATLAB’s dicominfo.m.
-We used the following modifications to fix the problem:
+There is a known bug in some implementations of MATLAB’s dicominfo.m.
+This modification can be used to fix it:

 Line #336